 - Powerslide: The powerslide is another advanced technique that involves sliding your back skate sideways while maintaining your balance on the front skate.
 This technique can be used to slow down or stop, but it requires a lot of practice and skill to perform safely.

 It's important to practice these techniques in a safe and controlled environment, such as a flat, empty parking lot, or a skate park.
 Remember to wear protective gear, including a helmet, wrist guards, elbow pads, and knee pads, and take it slow until you feel comfortable with each technique.
-You can also check out more of our video skate lessons.
+You can also check out more of our video rollerblading lessons for beginners.